5uicidE/WelcomeSystem/README.md

 # Cvars

-• sm_welcomesystem_ttp - The Time It Takes Until The Timer Enters The Player's Login Message (Default: 5.0)
+• sm_welcomesystem_ttp - The Time It Takes Until The Timer Enters The Player's Login Message (Default: 5.0);

 • sm_welcomesystem_soundpath - The Location Of The Sound.
-(Example: WelcomeSystem/sound.wav/)
+(Example: WelcomeSystem/sound.wav/);

-• sm_welcomesystem_serverip- The IP Address Of The Game Server (IPv4 As Well).
+• sm_welcomesystem_serverip- The IP Address Of The Game Server (IPv4 As Well);

-• Thanks to K1lleR_gamea ($uicidE) For Helping Me Write The Code.
+• Thanks to K1lleR_gamea ($uicidE) For Helping Me Write The Code;